jamesdk/ml-streaming-export-servlet/README.md

 </env-entry>
 ```

+### Dependencies
+The Export Servlet requires [marklogic-xcc-8.0.*.jar](https://developer.marklogic.com/products/xcc) or later to run.
+Please note that marklogic-xcc 8 is backwards compatible up to MarkLogic 5 and runs on Java 1.6 or later.

 Once the configuration changes are made, you're ready to build a WAR and deploy it to your app server (or just run it in Eclipse for testing, etc).